lanl/goop/README.md

 Goop is provided under a BSD-ish license with a "modifications must be indicated" clause.
 See <http://github.com/lanl/goop/blob/master/LICENSE.md> for the full text.

-Los Alamos National Security, LLC (LANS) owns the copyright to Goop, a component of the LANL Go Suite (identified internally as LA-CC-11-056).
+Triad National Security, LLC (Triad) owns the copyright to Goop, a component of the LANL Go Suite (identified internally as LA-CC-11-056).

 Author
 ------